GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 need all required data beforehand, including fetching image resources referenced by the `badge`, `icon` and `image` attributes.
 This means showing a scheduled notification is not observable by the developer and doesn't involve waking up the service worker until the user interacts with the notification.
-Consequently there is currently no known way the developer could obtain information about the user through potentially privacy-invading approaches like IP address geolocation lookup.
+Consequently, there is currently no known way the developer could obtain information about the user through potentially privacy-invading approaches like IP address geolocation lookup.
-This design also allows the feature to tap into scheduling mechanism provided by the operating system like Android's [`AlarmManager`](https://developer.android.com/reference/android/app/AlarmManager), which helps preserve battery.
+This design also allows the feature to tap into scheduling mechanisms provided by the operating system like Android's [`AlarmManager`](https://developer.android.com/reference/android/app/AlarmManager), which helps preserve battery.